Nirb8/SCA-Processing/README.md

 # SCA-Processing
-A Processing 3 implementation of the Stranded Cellular Automaton, with optional time varying and space varying rulesets.
+A Processing 3 implementation of the Stranded Cellular Automaton(SCA), with optional time varying and space varying rulesets.

 Processing 3 is needed to run the program, you can get it here at https://processing.org/download/

 Click the cells in the bottom row to flip through the initial cell states, **spacebar** to generate new rows of cells, and **r** to reset the automata(resetting automata will also reset scroll status).

+Press **t** to toggle through the ruleset modes(Single Ruleset Only, Time-Varying Rulesets, Space-Varying Rulesets), the current status will be displayed in the console. (temporary)

-For ruleset input, click the cells on the sample grid to the left to toggle their states, **m** or clicking on the tabs to swap between editing turning and crossing rules, and **l** to load the ruleset currently displayed in the sample grid into the bottom row of cells.
-Alternatively, click on the current active rule tab to type in a rule(only numbers will be accepted into the textbox).
-Press **enter/return** or click anywhere to confirm the rule selection.
-If nothing is entered, no changes will be made to the currently displayed ruleset.
+Ruleset Input: Click the cells on the sample grid to the right to toggle their states, use **m** or click on the tabs to swap between editing turning or crossing rules, and use **l** to load ruleset into the SCA.
+Alternatively, you can click on the currently active tab to bring up a textbox that you may enter a rule number into; press **enter/return** or click anywhere to save your changes.
+If nothing is entered in the textbox when it is saved, no changes will be made to the rule.

-Press **t** to toggle through the ruleset modes(Single Ruleset, Time-Varying Rulesets, Space-Varying Rulesets), current status will be displayed in console
+Time-Varying Ruleset Input: Hitting **l** will append the ruleset currently displayed in the sample grid to the end of the time-varying ruleset list.

+Space-Varying Ruleset Input: The tabs at the bottom of the SCA indicate which side rulesets will be loaded into.
+Click on the tabs to select the one you want to load rulesets into, and press **l** to load the sample grid ruleset into that side of the SCA.

 Color is enabled by default, pressing **c** will toggle it on/off.